-Anyone, with any sexual orientation, can experience HOCD and SO-OCD.
-The intensity, persistence, and cyclical nature of intrusive thoughts experienced by someone with HOCD or SO-OCD differs significantly from the passing, pleasant thoughts and fantasies most people have as they experience attraction and explore their sexual identity.
+The intensity, persistence, and cyclical nature of intrusive thoughts experienced by someone with HOCD differs significantly from the passing thoughts and fantasies many people have as they experience attraction and explore their sexual identity.
+The symptoms of HOCD can disrupt a person’s everyday life and relationships.
+Fortunately, HOCD can be effectively managed with psychotherapy, sometimes in conjunction with certain medications.

-What Is HOCD?
+What Is Homosexual OCD (HOCD)?

 HOCD Symptoms